 - Elephant corridors located within just a 3km radius of the proposed area.
 (3.17% elephants are killed here every year due man-animal conflict)

 Despite such rich biodiversity, the Environment Impact Assessment (EIA) Report for the airport expansion states, “No scheduled I fauna has been reported in the study area probably due to absence of any dense forest.”

-Besides, there have been several illegalities in the process that the government has been following for this project:
+Besides, there have been several illegalities in the process that has been followed for this project:

 - Violation of RTI ACT 2005- none of the minutes of the Uttarakhand Wildlife Board is in the public domain

 - Clear violation of EIA Notification, 2006, The de-notification is to facilitate the expansion of Jolly Grant Airport in Dehradun which requires 87.08ha of forest land from the Shivalik Elephant Reserve, yet the Government while applying for Forest Clearance submitted that no EIA is required for expansion of Airport.

 - The area also forms part of Corbett Tiger Reserve yet National Tiger Conservation Authority's permission is not sought.